Elyorbek-Ibrokhimov/website/README.md

 # currency-trader
-A data viewing site for currency traders
+A website for currency traders to receive live spread and historical data regarding various currencies.